 Middle School (7-8)

 Middle school includes 7th and 8th grade at Providence.
 Middle school students are still excited about learning, but they need more challenges in their academics.
 They naturally become more analytical in their thinking, so our teaching becomes more focused on logic arguments with an emphasis on debate and the ability to synthesize and support new ideas.
-They like to order things more, seeking to know the how and why behind the facts.
+Students at this stage like to order things more, seeking to know the how and why behind the facts.

 Our middle school teachers try to harness these tendencies through research and debate, written papers, oral presentations, and formal logic (starting in 8th grade).
 Drama, re-enactments, and role-playing are all tremendously effective teaching tools for the logic student.
 Classes will also include guest speakers and special trips as often as is feasible.